Senior Clinician - Tennant Creek

 Remuneration & Benefits:

-This position attracts a competitive base salary + vehicle + phone + tablet + superannuation + salary packaging.
+This position attracts a competitive base salary, a $15,000 remote allowance, vehicle, phone, tablet, and superannuation.
 The salary is determined on the basis of the employee’s experience and qualifications.
-In joining a strong, values-based organisation, you will also have access to:
+In joining a strong, values based organisation, you will also have access to:

 - Professional Development (up to $1000 (pro-rata) per year)